redhat-developer/vscode-rhoas/USAGE_DATA.md

 # Data collection

-`Red Hat OpenShift Application Services` has opt-in telemetry collection, provided by [vscode-commons](https://github.com/redhat-developer/vscode-commons).
+`Red Hat OpenShift Application Services` has opt-in telemetry collection, provided by [`Red Hat Commons`](https://github.com/redhat-developer/vscode-commons).

-## What's included in the vscode-xml telemetry data
+## What's included in the `Red Hat OpenShift Application Services` telemetry data

  * A telemetry event is sent every time new Kafka clusters have been added
     - includes the number of added clusters